bikisaikia/ardue/FAQs.md

 # FAQs
-_This is an initial list of Frequently Asked Questions, more will be coming soon_
+If you have any questions not covered here you can open a new issue in the [Ardublockly repository issue tracker](https://github.com/carlosperate/ardublockly/issues).

 ## User FAQs
-**Q: When I click on the settings field to change the compiler or sketch location no file browser windows opens.**
+**Q: When I click on the settings field to change the compiler or sketch location no file browser window opens.**

 **A:** Sometimes the file browser opens in the background and doesn't come into focus as expected, check all the opened windows on your desktop environment to see if this is the case.